niluferAltinoluk/Emergency-LLM-High-Efficiency-Message-Optimization-for-Low-Bandwidth-Disaster-Recovery/README.md

 *Multilingual Support* : The system intelligently handles multiple languages (Turkish/English), making it adaptable for international disaster relief operations.

+# Real-World Impact & Dataset

+Emergency-LLM was developed using actual crisis data from the 2023 Turkey (Hatay) Earthquake.

+* The Challenge: The dataset contains high-stress, urgent communication logs with non-standard grammar, local dialects, and significant noise (typos, abbreviations).

+Significance: By training/validating on one of the century's largest natural disasters, the model is "battle-tested" to handle the chaotic nature of human language during real emergencies.

+Ethics: All data has been processed with a focus on extracting critical survival information (Location, Health, Needs) while respecting the gravity of the source material.

 # Tech Stack